 Massey Child Care Centre is a large community based centre which consists of four interlinked sections with one management structure.

-The purpose built facility comprises of two infants and toddlers and two young children's sections, each with a separate license.
+The purpose built facility comprises of two infants and toddlers and two young children's sections.
 The two age group sections work closely together as a parallel team providing programmes in which teacher-parent-child relationships are central to all interactions.